LLM-PBE: Assessing Data Privacy in Large Language Models: Preliminaries and Related Work

 \subsection{Privacy Assessment of LLMs}

 As detailed in Table~\ref{tab:review}, current research in the field typically evaluates the privacy of LLMs using a limited range of models, datasets, and attack methodologies.
 For example, DecodingTrust~\cite{wang2023decodingtrust} evaluates the trustworthiness in GPT models on many aspects such as robustness, fairness, and privacy.
 However, for the privacy part, it only evaluates GPT models with a single attack method using different prompting context lengths.
-It finds that GPT-4 leaks more data than GPT-3.5, while our study aims to systematically compare different series of LLMs (e.g., Llama and GPTs) with different factors. \citet{pan2020privacy} demonstrate the privacy risks of language models assuming that the adversary has access to the text embedding, which does not fit in the current era of LLMs as adversaries usually do not have access to the embedding of training data.
+It finds that GPT-4 leaks more data than GPT-3.5, while our study aims to systematically compare different series of LLMs (e.g., Llama and GPTs) with different factors. \citet{melis2019exploiting} and \citet{pan2020privacy} demonstrate the privacy risks of recovering texts by the text embeddings, which does not fit in the current era of LLMs as adversaries usually do not have access to the embedding of training data.
 There are also many studies~\cite{perez2022ignore,mireshghallah2023can,zhang2023prompts,wei2023jailbroken} that attack LLMs to demonstrate the existence of data leakage, but they focus on proposing a single attack/defend method instead of systematically benchmarking the privacy of LLMs to reveal the insights related to data privacy.

 To our knowledge, there is currently no existing platform that offers a comprehensive and systematic assessment of privacy in LLMs.
 Addressing this significant gap, our study introduces the first toolkit specifically designed to facilitate a thorough evaluation of data privacy in LLMs.
 Our toolkit stands out due to its extensive coverage, encompassing a wide variety of LLMs and diverse data types.
 Furthermore, it incorporates a multifaceted approach to privacy assessment by employing four distinct attack methods, providing a more holistic and nuanced understanding of the privacy landscape in LLMs.